digiwhite1980/hackaton/README.md

 ```
 # kube-prompt
 ```
 Before using kube-prompt make sure you have a kubeconfig configured.
-You can configure retreive a kubeconfig by running the following command:
+You can retreive a kubeconfig by running the following command (a kubernetes cluster needs to be available):
 ```
 az aks get-credentials -n {aks clustername} -g {resourcegroup name}
 ```